-While the proposed projects are not expected to result in the displacement of residents, businesses or farms, the City will develop a Residential Anti-displacement and Relocation Assistance Plan (RARAP) that describes specific measures that will be taken to minimize displacement in CDBG-DR and MIT funded projects and comply with the Uniform Relocation Assistance and Real Property Acquisition Act (URA), Section 104(d) of the Housing and Community Development Act of 1974, as amended, and related waivers and the alternative requirements specified in the Consolidated Notice.
+While the proposed projects are not expected to result in the displacement of residents, businesses or farms, the City will develop a Residential Anti-displacement and Relocation g.
+Protection of People and Property

+Assistance Plan (RARAP) that describes specific measures that will be taken to minimize displacement in CDBG-DR and MIT funded projects and comply with the Uniform Relocation Assistance and Real Property Acquisition Act (URA), Section 104(d) of the Housing and Community Development Act of 1974, as amended, and related waivers and the alternative requirements specified in the Consolidated Notice.